bandithvipho22/kayvika_v01/README.md

 currently exist are not available for Khmer sign language recognition.
 Developing an action recognition system that translates these gestures into text and speech is essential for improving communication for Cambodia’s deaf and mute community.
-# Project Overview
-Sign language processing (SLP) is a field of research that focuses on the development of technologies that can understand and generate sign language.
-In Cambodia, communication for the deaf and mute community is difficult due to the lack of tools that translate Khmer sign language into text or speech.
-Existing technologies are designed for other languages, leaving a gap for Khmer speakers.
-This project aims to develop a real-time system that recognizes Khmer sign language, converts it into text, and generates speech, enhancing communication for the hearing-impaired.
 # Objective
 The primary objectives of this project are:
 + To develop a system that accurately recognizes individual Khmer sign language gestures